Introduction

 - Global Availability of Biosimilars (as of 2019):

-- Trastuzumab biosimilars available in 31 countries.
+- Trastuzumab biosimilars were available in 31 countries.

-- Pegfilgrastim biosimilars available in 27 countries.
+- Pegfilgrastim biosimilars were accessible in 27 countries.

 - FDA Approvals (2015-2022):

-- Lowest number of total drug approvals (NCEs and Biologics) in 2016 (22 approvals) and 2022 (37 approvals).
+- The lowest number of total drug approvals (NCEs and biologics) occurred in 2016 (22) and 2022 (37).

 - Fifteen biologics were approved in 2022, with seven (46%) receiving Orphan Drug Status.